-The Department of Air Systems Development of the Technical Research and Development Institute of the Ministry of Defense is in charge of developing aircrafts, aircraft engines, avionics and other equipment, including the ATD-X. Japan is feeling the pressure of a regional dogfight over fighter superiority.
+The Department of Air Systems Development of the Technical Research and Development Institute of the Ministry of Defense is in charge of developing aircrafts, aircraft engines, avionics and other equipment, including the ATD-X. Japan was feeling the pressure of a regional dogfight over fighter superiority.
 "If the countries surrounding Japan have stealth capabilities, Japan will need to develop those capabilities itself to ensure our own defense," said Col. Yoshikazu Takizawa of the Defense Ministry's Technical Research and Development Institute.
 "Japan wanted the F-22, but Congress didn't agree to that," Yoshioka said.
 "We realized that it was important for us to develop our domestic capabilities."

 Early studies forcued on the excellence demanded by the development of future fighters and study of aircraft flight control.
 This study was to determine the method for moving the rudder surface, as well as controlling the aircraft using engine thrust.
 It was used charts to validate the stealth high movement form was designed based on radio wave reflecting characteristics in actual size whole aircraft real RCS Radar Cross Section test model.
-A mock-up of the ATD-X was constructed for radar cross section study in France in 2005.
-A 1/5 scale radio-controlled model of the shape first flew in 2006, to conduct tests on performance at high angles of attack aas well as to test new sensory equipment and self-repairing flight control systems.
-Subsequently, in 2007 it was decided to build a prototype that would fly in 2014, with potential for production around the year 2017.

 TRDI is working on another next-generation fighter project called the "i3 Fighter" (Informed, Intelligent and Instantaneous) which will build on the technologies tested by the ATD-X. The i3 Fighter concept was expected to form the basis of a production fighter should Japan proceed with plans for a domestically built platform after 2018.